Helium-Labs/Zorkin/README.md

     # If all conditions are satisfied, the JWT proof is valid.
     return True

+# Assert that the creator is only attempting to revoke any active by rekeying the SessionAccount back to the root base SessionAccount
+def creatorIsOnlyRevokingActiveSession():
+    assert Txn.type == "rekey"
+    # Tnx.sender is the address of the initial SessionAccount
+    assert Txn.rekeyTo == Txn.sender
+    # Assert the fee is the exact amount
+    assert Txn.fee() == 1 * Global.MinTxnFee
+    # Assert there's only one transaction in the group
+    assert Txn.groupSize == 1

 # Entry point for LSIG (Logic Signature) execution.
 def SessionAccount(sig):
     """